 The blue flag system is a way of monitoring and signaling the best beaches in Europe and South Africa.
 The system is independently operated by the Foundation for Environmental Education.
 The blue flag is awarded to beaches that meet the Foundation’s high standard which are measured across 4 categories:

-There are 24 countries taking part in the scheme, and Spain, with 450 current blue flag awards (each flag lasts only 12 months then has to be renewed) is the leading country.
+There are 47 countries taking part in the scheme, and Spain, with around 590 current blue flag awards (each flag lasts only 12 months then has to be renewed) is the leading country.
 So if you and your family are holidaying in Spain this year or indeed living here permanently, you’ll stand a good chance of finding some excellent, safe, quality beaches.

 So to recap.

-If you found this information of benefit, please share with your friends using the buttons below or join us on Facebook!
+If you found this information of benefit, please share with your friends using the social media buttons or join us on Facebook!